-Figure 1: Dynamic spectra of one instrument channel with (a) uncompensated transients and (b) compensated transients (cf. Figures 5-7 below).
-Bursts of broadband noise manifest as vertical lines in the uncompensated spectra.
-The magnetic signatures of the spacecraft reaction wheels are visible near 15 Hz and broaden during spacecraft manoeuvres around 07:05 and 07:50 UTC.
-The broadband noise results from transients after updates to the instrument's magnetic feedback shown circled in (c) and compensated in (d).
-The timeseries in (c) and (d) correspond to the interval in the red dashed lines in (a) and (b).
-The orange circles show two uncompensated feedback transients.
+Figure 1.
+Dynamic spectra of one instrument channel with (a) uncompensated transients and (b) compensated transients (cf. Figs. 5-7 below).
+These transients introduce bursts of broadband noise that manifest as vertical lines in the uncompensated spectra.
+The magnetic signatures of the spacecraft reaction wheels and their harmonics are visible near 17, 34, and 51 Hz and broaden during spacecraft maneuvers around 07:05 and 07:50 UTC.
+In the time domain (c, d) the reaction wheels create the visible enveloped sinusoidal signal.
+The broadband noise results from transients after updates to the instrument's magnetic feedback shown circled in panel (c) and compensated in panel (d).
+The time series in panels (c) and (d) correspond to the interval in the red dashed lines in panels (a) and (b).
+The orange circles show two uncompensated feedback transients - one < 1 nT and one $\sim 50 \text{ nT}$.